Shopify/react-native-skia/docs/docs/video.md

 ## Seeking

 You can seek a video via the playback option.
-By default, the seek option is null, if you set a value in milliseconds, it will seek to that point in the video and then set the option value to null again.
+By default, the seek option is null.
+If you set a value in milliseconds, it will seek to that point in the video and then set the option value to null again.

-In the example below, everytime we tap on the video, we set the video at 2 seconds.
+In the example below, every time we tap on the video, we set the video to 2 seconds.

 ```tsx twoslash
 import React from "react";